-confirms that the Proving Test requirements for the Metering System(s) at the above location, and required for Settlement purposes, have been discussed between the MOA and CDCA.
+confirms that the Proving Test requirements for the CVA Metering System(s) at the above location, and required for Settlement purposes, have been discussed between the CVA MOA and CDCA.
 The result of those discussions and the testing requirements are listed below.

 Location of Metering System